The New Woody Woodpecker Show

 The New Woody Woodpecker Show (titled on-screen as The Woody Woodpecker Show) is an American animated comedy television series based on the animated short film series created by cartoonist and animator Walter Lantz.
-It was co-developed by animators Bob Jaques and Kelly Armstrong, was produced by Universal Cartoon Studios and aired from May 8, 1999, to July 27, 2002, on Fox's Fox Kids programming block.
+It was co-developed by animators Bob Jaques and Kelly Armstrong, and was produced by Universal Cartoon Studios.
+The first two seasons (or 40 episodes) aired from May 8, 1999, to December 23, 2000, on Fox's Fox Kids programming block; Universal Cartoon Studios aired the remaining 13 episodes on YTV in Canada from May 4 to July 27, 2002.

-It is an updated version of The Woody Woodpecker Show with characters from the original series and a few new ones appearing in their own segments.
+The series is an updated version of The Woody Woodpecker Show with characters from the original series and a few new ones appearing in their own segments.
 Each episode consists of two segments featuring Woody Woodpecker dividing one starring Chilly Willy, with Winnie Woodpecker and Knothead & Splinter also starring in some segments.
-53 episodes (consisting of 155 segments plus one episode-length Christmas special, as well as one classic Chilly Willy cartoon) were produced.
+53 episodes (consisting of 155 segments, as well as one episode-length Christmas special and one classic Chilly Willy cartoon) were produced.